Ariha, Idlib: History

 During the era of the Roman Empire and Eastern Roman Empire, Ariha was administratively dependent on Antioch.
 It reached its peak between 240 and 350 AD, as it became an important center of Christianity.
-The city was captured by the Rashidun army led by Amr ibn al-As in 637, and it became part of Jund Qinnasrin.
+The city was captured by the Rashidun army led by Amr ibn al-As in 636, and it became part of Jund Qinnasrin.
 During the Ayyubid era, it was under the administration of Aleppo and again then of Qinnasrin.

 The Syrian geographer Yaqut al-Hamawi wrote in 1226 that Ariha was a small town in the district of Aleppo and "one of the pleasantest and best of the places on God's earth."
 He remarked that it was abundant in orchards, gardens and rivers.

+Ariha was badly damaged in an earthquake in 1822.

 In the mid-19th century, Orientalist Albert Socin passed by Ariha, noting that it had an estimated 3,000 inhabitants and was "beautifully situated" among olive orchards at the northern base of Jabal Zawiya.